SharpShooter17/workspace-framework/README.md

 In the Workspace configuration file, you can define the following settings:

 - `repositories` - a list of repositories that workspace should contain.
+- `commands` - a list of commands that can be executed in the Workspace.

 #### Example